meowment/cairo_lang/README.md

 the unit tests on a simulated Ubuntu 18.04 environment.
 You should have docker installed (see https://docs.docker.com/get-docker/).

-Clone the repository and initialize the git submodules using:
+Clone the repository and initialize the git submodules using this command:

 ```bash
 > git clone git@github.com:starkware-libs/cairo-lang.git